 - 1. Prepare assignments in Goetchius, Study Guide to Select NT Texts, and/or readings of the Greek NT as directed before the class in which they are discussed.
 Participate in the discussion in class. - 2.
 Complete five vocabulary quizzes as directed. - 3.
-Read Carson thoroughly and $TA \Sigma TOIXEIA$ as directed.

-- 4. Complete four analyses (contextual, verbal, syntactical, and theological/homiletical) on a selected text and as directed. - 5.
+Read Carson thoroughly and TA \(\sigma TOIXEIA\) as directed. - 4.
+Write a mid-term examination. - 5.
+Complete four analyses (contextual, verbal, syntactical, and theological/homiletical) on a selected text and as directed.
+See handouts which accompany this syllabus. - 6.
 Complete an initial statement of your hermeneutic for the NT with special attention to your use of Greek.
 (2-3 pages)